Deep learning-based Human Detection Exercise

 Debug Level: This decides the debugging level of the application.
 A debug level of 1 implies no debugging at all.
 A debug level greater than or equal to 2 enables all the GUI functions working properly.

-- Pseudo Console: This shows the error messages and a few intermediate outputs along the inference, benchmarking and file uploading process.
+Pseudo Console: This shows the error messages and a few intermediate outputs along the inference.